perstarkse/sway-focus-flash/README.md

 ## Troubleshooting

-- No animation when switching from an empty workspace: the tool follows focus and the current workspace’s focus path.
-If a bar or external script delays focus, a split-second delay may occur before the flash.
-Try increasing `steps` or `frame-time` if your display feels too fast to notice.
 - Nothing happens at all: check that `swaymsg '[con_id=__focused__]' opacity 0.9` works, and that the binary is running (`pgrep -fa sway-focus-flash`).
 - Waybar or other tools also manipulate window visuals: disable overlapping features to avoid flicker.